Skip to main content

 Your MVD protects streaks on the days you'd otherwise break them.
 A 10-minute walk still counts as exercising.
 One paragraph still counts as writing.
 The chain holds.

-The "What the Hell" Effect
+What is The "What the Hell" Effect?

 Researchers Janet Polivy and C. Peter Herman identified a phenomenon they called the "what-the-hell effect."
 When dieters ate a single cookie, many of them didn't stop at one.
 Their reasoning: "I already blew my diet, so what the hell, I might as well eat the whole box."